kitsiosk/blast/README.md

 ## Setup
 This repository is tested and recommended on Ubuntu 22.04 and macOS (15.6 or newer) with Python 3.12.
 Docker is required because the tests are ran in an isolated Docker environment, so ensure the daemon is running before proceeding.
+Detailed instructions on how to install Docker can be found [here](https://docs.docker.com/desktop/setup/install/linux/).

 Start by installing the following:
 ```sh